21 Tips to Make Your Gluten Free Shop Cheaper

 - If you’re not eligible, you can still get a free loaf of bread to try!

 - Either call them or email (details on on their website here, “free starter pack” in orange at the top).

 - Please note, their bread contains milk.

-- Glutafin (sister company of Schar) – if you’re eligble for prescriptions, you can get a taster box.
+- Glutafin (sister company of Schar) – if you’re eligible for prescriptions, you can get a taster box.
 You can sign up via their website or call them!

 Here’s pics of what you’d likely receive:

 What they do: “We specialise in surplus and short-dated stock, food that is either near or just passed its ‘best before’ date – allowing us to pass on huge savings to our customers.”
 It safe!!!!
-It looks at the best before (more of a taste/look type thing), not use before (safety).
+It looks at the “best before” date (more of a taste/look type thing), not “use before” (safety).

 There’s tons of gf products on there – from cereals to nut butters.
 I found some dairy free milk and gluten free pasta, both down from £2.99 to 0.99.
 Well worth checking it out!!
 Here’s their website.